lynnfaraday/aresmush.com/tutorials/config/server.md

 ### HTTPS Web Portal

+If you want to have your web portal use HTTPS instead of HTTP, you will need to first install a security certificate.
+[CertBot](https://certbot.eff.org/) is a really easy way to do this.

 {% warning %}
-These instructions apply to games **installed from** Beta 45 and higher.
+These instructions only apply to the default Ares installation, and to games **installed from** Beta 45 (late March 2019) and higher.
 If your game was installed pre-45 (even if it's been upgraded since), [contact Faraday](/feedback.html) for a few extra steps you'll need.
 {% endwarning %}

-If you want to have your web portal use HTTPS instead of HTTP, you will need to first install a security certificate.
-[CertBot](https://certbot.eff.org/) is a really easy way to do this.

-If you're using the Ares default setup of Ubuntu/nginx, go to CertBot's website and select 'nginx' and your server's version of Ubuntu (usually either 16.04 or 18.04; you will see the version printed in your server shell when you log in.)
+1. Go to the [CertBot](https://certbot.eff.org/) website.
+Select 'nginx' for your web server and your server's version of Ubuntu (usually either 16.04 or 18.04; you will see the version printed in your server shell when you log in.)
+This will give you the necessary steps to install CertBot.

-CertBot will give you the commands you need.
-Run those commands in the game's server shell to set up the certificate.
-Allow it to update your nginx configuration for you.
+2. Run the CertBot instructions from the game's server shell to set up the security certificate.
+There are some apt-get things you install first, and then you run `sudo certbot --nginx`.

-Once you have that installed, you'll need to set a couple advanced server options.

-1. Run `sudo certbot certificates` to get your certificate info.
-It will look something like this:

-            Certificate Name: YOURSITE

-              Domains: YOURSITE

-              Expiry Date: whenever

-              Certificate Path: /etc/letsencrypt/live/YOURSITE/fullchain.pem

-              Private Key Path: /etc/letsencrypt/live/YOURSITE/privkey.pem

-You will need to use the same YOURSITE value in a moment.
+  - Be sure to make the certificate name exactly the same as your MUSH hostname.  (e.g. yourgame.somewhere.com)
+  - Allow it to update your nginx config.
+  - Allow it to redirect HTTP traffic to HTTPS.

-2. From the aresmush directory, run `bin/certs YOURSITE`.
+3. From the aresmush directory, run `bin/certs YOURHOSTNAME`.
+Again, make sure that the domain name exactly matches the certificate name/MUSH hostname.

-3. Edit `server.yml` in the game configuration:
+4. Edit `server.yml` in the game configuration:
   - Set `use_https` to true.
   - Set `certificate_file_path` to `/home/ares/certs/fullchain.pem`.
   - Set `private_key_file_path` to `/home/ares/certs/privkey.pem`.

-4. Reboot the server.
+5. Reboot the server.
 See [Rebooting the Server](/tutorials/manage/reboot.html).

-5. It may take a few minutes for the server to reboot.
+6. It may take a few minutes for the server to reboot.
 When it does, test out the web portal (you probably need a force-refresh in your browser) and the game.

-{% note %}
+#### Certificate Renewal

+Security certificates expire after 90 days.
+If all went well with your install, CertBot should automatically renew your certificates when they expire.
+If you get a security warning saying that your certificate is invalid when viewing the web portal, you may need to [reboot the server](/tutorials/manage/reboot.html) so that the game and web portal recognize the renewed certificate.

+#### Devstart and HTTPS

 The `bin/devstart` command to run the game in dev mode will not work if HTTPS is enabled.
 Instead you must run the start command manually: `bundle exec rake startares`
-{% endnote %}

-{% note %}
+#### MUSH Client SSL

+This feature only applies to the web portal.
 Ares does not currently support a SSL connection through standard MU clients.
-If this is a feature you think would be valuable, please provide [Feedback](/feedback.html).
-{% endnote %}

 ### bind_address